Entrepreneur Resources for Alumni

 The Blank Center's B.E.T.A.
 (Babson Entrepreneurial Thought and Action®) Challenge recognizes major milestones Babson businesses have achieved by taking action.
 Sponsored by the Alumni & Friends Network, The Arthur M. Blank Center for Entrepreneurship, and the Babson Alumni Association, this year’s challenge will include an alumni competition.
 Winners of the graduate, undergraduate and alumni B.E.T.A.
 Challenge will each win a grand prize of $20,000 in cash and "services in kind" donations from corporate sponsors respectively.
 In addition, $2,500 will be awarded to the two other finalist ventures in each of the three competitions.
 Applicants compete for prizes by demonstrating success in achieving major milestones by taking action.
 The 2013 B.E.T.A.
 Challenge Competition is scheduled for Thursday, April 11.
 For details, visit http://2013babsonbeta.eventbrite.com/

 The John E. and Alice L. Butler Venture Accelerator supports and advances student and alumni entrepreneurial businesses in each phase of their startup venture—from opportunity exploration and pursuit with an action plan to the ultimate launch.
-The deadline for applications is April 15, 2013.
+The deadline for application is October 11, 2013 at 5PM.
 Applications past this deadline will be reviewed on a monthly basis.
 Click here to apply.

 Babson is an academic sponsor of MassChallenge, a global business competition that provides entrepreneurs with resources to launch their ventures successful.
 Nine Babson student and alumni businesses were selected as finalists out of 125 for the 2012 MassChallenge.
 Finalists receive mentorship and training, office space, a chance to win a share of $1 million, and more.